aerospike/aerospike-client-go/README.md

 ## IMPORTANT NOTE

-This is an old version the _Aerospike Go Client_, which is v4.x.x.
-The newest version _v6_ has migrated to _go modules_, which required us to put it in the `v6` branch [here](https://github.com/aerospike/aerospike-client-go/tree/v6).
+This is an old, _unsupported_ version of the _Aerospike Go Client_, which is v4.x.x.
+The newest version is _v6_, which required us to put it in the `v6` branch [here](https://github.com/aerospike/aerospike-client-go/tree/v6).
 All the latest changes to the library are applied in that branch, documented in the [CHANGELOG](https://github.com/aerospike/aerospike-client-go/blob/v6/CHANGELOG.md).